 Great Rat Terrier Dental Care Tips…

-1) Go ahead and experiment with different canine tooth pastes so that you can see which one your Rat Terrier likes best; with the right tooth paste flavor, your dog can actually grow to like having their teeth cleaned.
+1) Go ahead and experiment with different canine kinds of toothpaste so that you can see which one your Rat Terrier likes best; with the right toothpaste flavor, your dog can actually grow to like having their teeth cleaned.
 Many Rat Terriers like the chicken and/or vanilla flavors best.

 2) Make sure to always keep an eye out for red or swollen gums.
 Also, make sure to take note of any serious bad breath.
 Both of those can be signs of large dental issues that need to be addressed immediately.